Take Me Home (Phil Collins song): Covers, remakes, and usage in media

-"Take Me Home" appeared on the opening episode of the second season of the popular crime show Miami Vice, much like Collins' own "In the Air Tonight" appeared in the series premiere a year earlier.
+"Take Me Home" appeared on the opening episode of the second season of the popular crime show Miami Vice, much like Collins's own "In the Air Tonight" appeared in the series premiere a year earlier.
 The song was included on the Miami Vice II soundtrack album.
 The song was also the closing theme song for the World Wrestling Federation's television show, Saturday Night's Main Event, for several years in the late 1980s.

 "Take Me Home" appeared on the Phil Collins tribute album Urban Renewal, as performed by Malik Pendleton.

 In 2003, the hip-hop group Bone Thugs-n-Harmony based their song "Home" on this single.
 That version of the song featured the original song's chorus, and reached No. 19 in the UK.
 Collins appeared in the music video to sing the chorus.

 In 2014, R&B singer JoJo included her own revamped interpretation of "Take Me Home" on her three-track Valentine's Day EP, #LoveJo.
 The cover, which features production from Da Internz, was praised for JoJo's vocals and the incorporation of trap and 808 beats.
 "The clear standout is her version of Phil Collins’ 'Take Me Home,' all militant stomp buried under ambient noise," said Sam Lansky of Time magazine.
 "Her voice soars and crashes over the glitchy, stuttering beat."

 In 2016, the extended mix was prominently used in a scene from the season 2 premiere episode of USA's television series Mr. Robot, in which an executive of the show's villainous corporation is blackmailed into publicly burning $5.9 million of his own company's money.

+Little Big Town and Sugarland covered this song to honor LBT's 25th anniversary as a band, and they performed it on the 2024 CMT Music Awards.